Tagline Here

 Understanding the Penalties for Assault

 The consequences of an assault conviction depend on the degree of the offense.
-Simple assault, often considered a misdemeanor, can result in penalties such as up to six months in jail, fines, and mandatory community service.
-While these penalties may seem manageable, they can still create a lasting impact, especially when they appear on your criminal record.
+Simple assault, often considered a misdemeanor, can result in penalties such as up to six months in jail, fines, and mandatory volunteer service.
+While these penalties may seem manageable, they can still create a lasting impact, especially when a criminal charge appears on your record.

 Here are some things to remember when it comes to determining what penalities you’ll be facing:

-- Often involves serious physical injury or reckless use of a weapon.
+• Often involves serious bodily injury or reckless use of a deadly weapon.

-- Penalties are harsher if the victim was a police officer or the assault occurred during a public duty.
+• Penalties are harsher if the victim was a law enforcement officer or the assault occurred during a public duty.

 What Influences the Severity of Assault Charges?